Let Me Tell You a Story

 Out of Nothing

-“Ex nihilo” is a latin phrase used to describe the biblical creation event meaning “out of “nothing”?
-This photo is showing the birth of a black hole, a remarkable phenomenon of the universe that apparently involved the death of a star.
+“Ex nihilo” is a Latin phrase used to describe the biblical creation event meaning “out of “nothing”?
+This photo is showing the birth of a black hole, a remarkable phenomenon of the universe that apparently involves the death of a star which effectively sucks an astronomical amount of matter back into “nothing”.

 Prior to creation, there was “nothing”.
 God chooses not to elaborate, because in His wisdom that doesn’t need to be known.
 Compare Gen. 11:3, things which are “not visible”… Also, 2 Pet.
 3:5, by the word of God the heavens existed long ago and the earth was formed out of water and by water.
 God did create “out of nothing”, regardless of how limited we are at understanding that with our finite mind!

 Think of BC as “Before Creation”.
-“In the beginning” – i.e., as far as man is concerned, when time began ticking on earth and across our entire universe.
+“In the beginning” – i.e., as far as man is concerned, time began ticking on earth and across our entire universe with Creation.
 Before Gen. 1:1, in “Eternity Past”, there is still no beginning for God.

 - Creation, man, woman, sin, sabbath, marriage, family, labor, civilization, culture, murder, sacrifice, races, languages, redemption, cities